British picture restorers, 1600-1950 - L

 It would appear that Samuel Mawson (qv), Lord Hertford’s agent, sent various pictures to Leedham to be relined in the years to 1855.
 Paintings in the Wallace Collection lined by Leedham include London: Northumberland House after Canaletto, John Hoppner’s George IV as Prince of Wales, possibly lined in 1855, The Rape of Europa, after Titian, lined before 1857 and Murillo’s Joseph and his Brethren, lined 1854 (see Ingamells 1985 pp.250, 111, 366, 393).
 Leedham also cradled the panel of Govert Flinck’s A young Negro Archer (Ingamells 1992 p.120), lined Jacob van Ruisdael’s Landscape with a Village and Jan Weenix’s Dead Game and Springer Spaniel (Ingamells 1992 pp.342, 421) and lined Fragonard’s A Boy as Pierrot (Ingamells 1989 p.159).

-Leedham cradled a large panel belonging to William Coningham, c.1840-9, Gerino da Pistoia’s Virgin and Child with Sts Lawrence, John the Baptist, Monica and Augustine (Courtauld institute, information from Pippa Balch, July 2014).
+Leedham cradled a large panel belonging to William Coningham, c.1843-9, Gerino da Pistoia’s Virgin and Child with Sts Lawrence, John the Baptist, Monica and Augustine (Courtauld Institute, information from Pippa Balch, July 2014).
+Leedham was employed by the collector Joseph Gillot in 1849 (Jeannie Chapel, ‘The Papers of Joseph Gillott (1799–1872)’, online appendix, p.7, Journal of the History of Collections, 2008, vol.20, pp.37-84).
 Leedham worked for John Linnell on occasion, lining a Stothard in 1850 and another picture in 1856, as the artist’s account book shows (Fitzwilliam Museum, MS 23-2000).

 Works with Leedham’s impressed stamp or otherwise marked are quite often found.
 Examples include: in the National Portrait Gallery, William Beechey’s Sarah Siddons and Edward Penny’s Richard Wilson (Ingamells 2004 pp.432, 490), and the Godfrey Kneller studio Thomas Betterton (John Ingamells, Later Stuart Portraits, 2010, p.26).
 At the Philadelphia Museum of Art, Mason Chamberlin’s Benjamin Franklin and Thomas Gainsborough’s A Pastoral Landscape (Richard Dorment, British Paintings in the Philadelphia Museum of Art, 1986, pp.44, 133).
 At Kenwood, Joshua Reynolds's Lady Louisa Manners (Bryant 2003 p.329).
 At Dulwich Picture Gallery, Andreas Soldi's L.F.
 Roubiliac (Ingamells 2008 p.186).
 At Pollok House, Glasgow, Murillo's Virgin and Child with St John (Stirling Maxwell collection, information from Dr Hilary Macartney, February 2009).
 At the Fitzwilliam Museum, Arthur Devis’s Francis Page, and two pictures from the A.A.
 VanSittart gift of 1876, Meindert Hobbema’s Landscape, and Jacob van Ruisdael’s Landscape with Waterfall.